RobinsAviary/Estroengine/README.md

 ### Notes on individual libraries

-Estroengine includes a standalone library, estrovector, which is a basic C#-style implementation of math vectors intended for general utility (Basically Vector2 and Vector3).
+Estroengine includes a standalone library, *estrovector*, which is a basic C#-style implementation of math vectors intended for general utility (Basically Vector2 and Vector3).

-Estropathing is an interface for [Bensuperpc](https://github.com/bensuperpc)'s [A* implementation](https://github.com/bensuperpc/astar).
+*Estropathing* is an interface for [Bensuperpc](https://github.com/bensuperpc)'s [A* implementation](https://github.com/bensuperpc/astar).

 ### Backends